Ajaysah1920/delta-demo/README.md

 # delta-demo
-This is first demo at Github platform.s
+This is first demo at Github platform.